davidclough/node/_documents/javascript-guide/javascript-guide.md

 The code defining the method does not look very nice compared with class-based programming.
 The methods being declared outside the constructor looks clumsy.
 However, it does now mean that only one function instance per method is being shared by all the objects you create using the constructor.
 The `getArea()` used by `circle1` and `circle2` is the same function _instance_.
 If we had instead defined `this.getArea = ...` within the constructor we would have ended up with two different functions containing exactly the same code.

-This link, not just restricted to constructor functions, is old but gives you an indiction of the idea that "encapsulation is good but we have to bear in mind the efficiency of the code as well": [Stop Nesting Functions!
-(But Not All of Them)](https://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315)
+This link, not just restricted to constructor functions, is old but gives you an indiction of the idea that "encapsulation is good but we have to bear in mind the efficiency of the code as well": <a href="https://code.tutsplus.com/tutorials/stop-nesting-functions-but-not-all-of-them--net-22315" target="_blank" dummy="_">Stop Nesting Functions!
+(But Not All of Them)</a>

 #### <a name="language-objects-richer-properties"></a>Richer Properties
 You may think that properties are just simple name-value pairs.
 However, each property does actually have a descriptor which specifies some attributes about it.
 There are three prominent attributes: